This extension integrates GitLab into Visual Studio Code. After you set up the extension, you can:

 You can insert public and private project snippets.
 The insert supports multi-file snippets.

-You can see changes in your branch by comparing with
+You can see changes on GitLab by comparing your branch with the repository's default branch.

 Open active file